 At Hastings, the English warriors fought on foot against an enemy on horseback.
-They probably soon came to regret their apparent lack of archers, for the Norman bowmen were a constant irritation, who could easily out-run the heavy English infantry if threatened.
-What they may never have realized during the battle, however, was Duke William’s main advantage: his control of the battle.
+They probably soon came to regret their apparent lack of archers, for the Norman bowmen were a constant irritation who could easily out-run the heavy English infantry if threatened.
+What they may never have realized during the battle, however, was Duke William’s main advantage: his control of battle tactics.
 William organized his army into sections which advanced or fell back at his direction, and he constantly rode up and down the battlefield to see that his orders were being carried out.
-Harold seems simply to have sat on his hill and slugged it out.
+Harold seems simply to have stood and slugged it out.

 WHAT ARMIES DID